timm/15/README.md

   to combine/ clarify/ simplify these two approaches.
 + My suspicions are that both approaches are really combinations of a lower-level set of primitive operators.
 + The   goal of this work is to indentify those operators, and offer sample implementations.
++ Watch this space!

 ## Before you start